Jim-Holmstroem/lua-style-guide/README.md

     end
     ```

-  - Prefer defaults to `else` statements where it makes sense.
-This results in
-    less complex and safer code at the expense of variable reassignment, so
-    situations may differ.
+  - Avoid variable reassignment to reduce conditional complexity.
+It's easier
+    to reason about the code when as much as possible is immutable.
+This is
+    related to early returns.

     ```lua
     --bad
     local function full_name(first, last)
-      local name
+      local name = 'John Smith'

       if first and last then
         name = first .. ' ' .. last
-      else
-        name = 'John Smith'
       end

       return name